vpolaris/Podman-Vaultwarden/README.md

 [![N|Solid](https://raw.githubusercontent.com/containers/podman/master/logo/podman-logo.png)](https://podman.io/getting-started/)

-This project want to build a podman container to host a complete solution of [Bitwarden RS API][bitwarden-rs] and a [Web vault][Web-vault]: interface. which is proxified by an Apache web server and initialized by Systemd in a rootless environment.
+This project want to build a podman container to host a complete solution of [Bitwarden RS API][bitwarden-rs] and a [Web vault][Web-vault]: interface.
+Which is proxified by an Apache web server and initialized by Systemd in a rootless environment.

 - Podman don't need a daemon to run a container
 - Bitwarden RS API don't need to be register